Anchabadze/foundry-defi-stablecoin-f23/README.md

    2. wBTC (ERC20 version)

+- calculate health factor function
+- set health factor if debt is 0
+- added a bunch of view functions

-1. What are our invariants/properties?
+4. What are our invariants/properties?

+5. Some proper oracle use
+6. Write more tests
+7. Smart Contract Audit Preparation